noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 Grab the latest version of the Enjin wallet from the Google Play store or [HERE](https://drive.google.com/open?id=1zKcWWweKaL8ITpabOZHI6IuU80g5LnHA).
 You'll need version
 1.3.7.20316 or later to work with the platform with developer mode enabled.

 Developer mode features are only available on Android currently.
+You can use an emulator if you do not have access to an iOS device.
+See [here](https://forum.enjin.io/threads/link-not-available-in-ios-wallet.10/) for a quick how-to.

 ### Enable Developer Mode
 To enable developer mode in the wallet, tap the version number located in the lower